fedfioravanti/General_Assembly_Capstone/README.md

 The data used for this project come from the operational database of a major international airport containing all the flights made in 2013.
 Furthermore, I collected the hourly meteorogical data from the Open-Meteo website.
 The raw data consisted of almost 195,000 flights and 39 features.

+## Data Preparation & Cleaning

+The original operational database had many missing values, with several things to fix.
+Before merging it with the weather dataset, I had to make sure that both time columns used as keys were formatted the same.
+All work was done in Python on Jupyter notebooks, and the processing revolved around:

+* Identifying variables relevant to modelling, and which ones to drop.
+* Creating datetime column objects.
+* Interpreting continuous and categorical features.
+* Converting several features into binary variables.
+* Creating more model-friendly feature names.
+* Translating some feature values into English.
+* Exploring opportunities for new feature creation.
+* Looking for erroneous or missing data.
+* Imputing values.
+* Removing outliers.
+* Creating the target variable.

+## Exploratory Data Analysis

+The EDA process did not reveal meaningful correlations between the different variables.
+Before moving to the modelling stage, I explored some of the trends within the data, including the relative delays per hour, day, month, airline, aircraft type, service type, country of arrival and country of destination.

+## Modelling

+Since my target was categorical, I had to fit a classification model; the baseline accuracy, the percentage of the majority class, was 0.7375.
+After dummification most predictors were categorical, however there were few continuous variables.
+I performed a stratified train/test split and rescaled the training set before running the models.
+A range of models were first tested on the dataset: Logistic Regression, K-Nearest Neighbours Classifier, Decision Tree Classifier, Random Forest Classifier, Extra Trees Classifier, Support Vector Machine Classifier, AdaBoost Classifier, Gradient Boosting Classifier, Naïve Bayes Classifier and Multi-layer Perceptron Classifier.

+The best performing model in the first stage was Gradient Boosting Classifier, which achieved a CV score of 0.7756.
+Logistic Regression was second best with a CV score of 0.7619.

 <br/><br/>

 ***